Kelsey-Winkeler/kelsey-winkeler.github.io/_pages/about.md

 ---
 Previously, I was an [AmeriCorps](https://americorps.gov/serve) member and a middle and high school science teacher.
 This sparked my passion for equity and accessibility in education and healthcare.
 You can read a little about my teaching experience under "Teaching".

 In my free time, I also still provide mentoring and outreach to undergraduates at my alma mater, the College of Wooster, via the [Fighting Scots Career Connections](https://wooster.firsthand.co/) website, as well as a handful of high school students.
-If you're not a Wooster alum and would like advice about grad school, being a first-generation college student, or anything else, feel free to send me an email or schedule a Zoom meeting on my [Google Calendar](https://calendar.app.google/MurUNvZRmf8KUbzp7) and we can chat.
+If you're not a Wooster alum and would like advice about grad school, being a first-generation college student, or anything else, feel free to send me an email and we can chat.

-CV
+Other Adventures
 ---
-Finally, if you're just here because you want to download my CV, click [CV](https://kelsey-winkeler.github.io/files/CV_kelsey_winkeler_19100.pdf) for a PDF.
+I have a few other interests outside of research.
+I like to garden and especially enjoy growing [dahlias](https://www.instagram.com/gradstudentgardens/); I recently hybridized some for the first time and will begin growing the seeds next year!
+I have an excellent rescue [dog](https://www.instagram.com/hero_the_hound/) that likes to go for long walks and sigh dramatically.
+I've run two marathons (Indianapolis and Maine Coast) and a number of half marathons veeeery slowly; some day, I hope to run a marathon in every state!